TL;DR

 The Solution

+The solution was an interpretable Random Forest risk-scoring service that surfaces a 0–100 risk score plus the top contributing factors directly inside the tools nurses and care managers already used, so teams could act on rising risk months before claims would show it.
 Clinicians were wary of a black box, so I went frugal and concrete: a simple mockup showing exactly how risk scores would appear in their workflow, walked through real patient examples on a whiteboard so they could see when and why an alert would fire.
 That built the trust needed for adoption.
 We rolled out first for high-cost chronic conditions like diabetes and heart failure, then expanded.

 The Impact